-The School Partners Program and local businesses and community organizations (big and small) are teaming up to help our early readers become strong readers by third grade.
-The Power Lunch program allows businesses to assemble a team of employees to adopt a DPS second or third grade classroom and read to students once a week.
+The Denver Public Schools Foundation and local businesses and community organizations (big and small) are teaming up to help our early readers become strong readers by third grade.
+The Power Lunch program is a collaboration between Denver Public Schools Foundation, Mile High United Way, the Office of Family and Community Engagement (FACE), and Denver Public schools that allows businesses to assemble a team of employees to adopt a DPS second or third grade classroom and read to students once a week.
 Power Lunch not only benefits the students, but also improves employee morale, enhances teamwork and fosters a unique and deeply impactful corporate presence in the community.

 - Power Lunch groups visit their school once a week for 45-minute reading sessions.

 - Each tutor works with the same student throughout the school year, building a deep and meaningful rapport and mentoring relationship.